 The Regulation also contains a reference to persons advising or selling, along with the manufacturers, regarding the establishment of appropriate procedures and arrangements that ensure that retail investors have an effective way of submitting a complaint against the manufacturer, that they receive a substantive reply in a timely and proper manner and that procedures are also available in case of cross-border disputes.

 Form and content of the Key Information Document

-Level 1 of PRIIPs Regulation foresees the development of regulatory technical standards (RTS) to develop in more detail the content and presentation of the KID, including the calculation of costs; the review/revision of the KID; and the provision of the KID.
-In this respect, the three European Supervisory Authorities (EIOPA, EBA and ESMA) organised three rounds of consultations in which BIPAR took part and they hosted a public hearing on the KID in Frankfurt on 9 December 2015, which BIPAR attended.
+The PRIIPs regulatory technical standards (RTS) provide more detail on the content and presentation of the KID, including the calculation of costs; the review/revision of the KID; and the provision of the KID.
+The three European Supervisory Authorities (ESAs: EIOPA, EBA and ESMA) consulted on and published draft RTS on 7 April 2016.
+The European Commission adopted the RTS on 30 June 2016.

-The Commission shall review the Regulation by 31 December 2018.
+The Regulation and its level 2 measures apply as of 1 January 2018.
+The Commission is due to review the Regulation by 31 December 2018.
 This review consists of various surveys.
-The Commission also has to carry out a market survey on national online fund calculators by 31 December 2018.
+The Commission also has to conduct a market survey on national online fund calculators by 31 December 2018.